jmhobbs/authy-cli/README.md

 ## export

-Export will dump all of the information `authy-cli` holds as a JSON object onto stdout.
+Export will dump all of the information `authy-cli` holds as a JSON object into a file.
+Use `-` to stream to stdout.

 ```
-$ authy-cli export | jq .
+$ authy-cli export - | jq .
 Enter Storage Password:
 {
-  "Config": {
+  "config": {
     "authy_id": 123456,
     "device": {
       "id": 654321,